xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 value file manipulator, and a program that evaluates poetry based on its measure of similarity to Byron.

-Our aim in this chapter is not to recapitulate the experience of teaching (we would not have the space to do it here, in any case), but to reveal some of the core principles that went into making the courses, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach to teaching programming in the humanities environment.
+Our aim in this chapter is not to recapitulate the experience of teaching, but to reveal some of the core principles that went into making the courses: to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach to teaching programming in the humanities.

-We will elaborate these principles in three sections.
-"Critical Computing in the Humanities" describes the main principles behind our approach to computation in the humanities, which is premised on extending rather than replacing the values of humanistic inquiry.
-In the second section, "Digital Humanities Core," these principles lead us to a list of core skills for the practicing digital humanist.
+We will elaborate on the above principles in three sections.
+"Critical Computing in the Humanities" describes the ideas behind our approach to computation, which is premised on extending rather than replacing long-standing critical practices of humanistic inquiry.
+In the second section, "Digital Humanities Core," these ideas lead us to a list of core skills for the practicing digital humanist.
 These are meant to be neither totalizing nor exhaustive.
-Rather, we outline several necessary prerequisites for needed to advance the great variety of work in the field.
-We conclude with a section that details the "Three Locations of Computing," which orient the reader to three significant sites of computation: the command line, the text editor, and the Python programming language interpreter.
+Rather, we outline several necessary prerequisites needed to advance the great variety of work in the field.
+We conclude with a section that details the "Three Locations of Computing," which orient the reader to three significant sites of computation: the command line, the text editor, and the programming language interpreter.

-Ultimately, our essay gives three authors' unified take on the questions: "What do I need to learn to prepare myself for research in the Digital Humanities and Computational Culture Studies and Why?"
-Our answers should be used as guidelines, not dogma, and could help contribute to the broader conversation about curricular development, certification, and student and faculty training.
+Ultimately, our essay gives the authors' unified take on the skills and competencies required to advance research in the digital humanities and computational culture studies.
+The outlined program should be used as a guideline, not dogma.
+We hope it contributes to the broader conversation about curricular development, certification, and student and faculty training.

 [^ln-titlelink]: "Human(s|ists)" is actually a regular expression, a way to search text for specified patterns.
 In this case it picks out anything starting